JesseTG/melonds-ds/README.md

 I see this core as an enhanced remake of the [legacy melonDS core][melonds-libretro], so I wanted to embody that in the name.
+Put differently,
+if I had given [the DeSmuME core](https://github.com/libretro/desmume) a similar treatment then I would've named it "DeSmuME DS"!

 # Special Thanks